6 Ways to Use a High Pass Filter When Mixing

-Don’t be afraid to use a steeper curve here, but exercise caution as you approach the fundamental of the vocal, the lowest frequency that determines the musical note.
+Of course, you must exercise caution as you approach the fundamental of the vocal—the lowest frequency that determines the musical note.
 The weight of the performance sits at the fundamental, and even a slight intrusion is enough to squash the energy.
 A loud voice without oomph will struggle to carry a tune from start to finish.

 Let’s listen to how a high-pass alters a vocal in the audio file below—the first clip is unprocessed, the second has a high-pass at a sensible position, the third high-pass cuts through the fundamental, and the fourth is noticeably thinned by an aggressive cut.

 Vocal with Some High-Pass Filtering

 We can hear a reduction in low end noise from the first to the second clip, which has the inverse effect of brightening the vocal (it’s already somewhat harsh to start with).
 The third clip is where a lot of new mixers will end up—in an honest attempt to clean the vocal, the cutoff is placed too high in the spectrum, sucking out important frequency content.
 If you really don’t pay attention at this stage, you’ll end up with a paper thin vocal, like the fourth clip.

 If you’re dealing with a deep voice buried in the unwanted mud, try a pass of RX with the De-hum, De-rustle, or even the Spectral Repair (in attenuate) modules to better isolate the vocal.
 Then apply a more gradual filter slope, plus an EQ bell curve, to attenuate buildups in the more mid-high bass range if necessary.
 There’s no exact science here, so a bit of experimentation is necessary to get it right.